purijatin/njexl_wiki/11-Objects-And-Related-Concepts.md

 # Object Oriented Programming

 Please try to avoid it.
-Objects are inherently harmful, and more harmful if you are no experienced enough, which is probably never.
-In any case, nJexl supports full object oriented paradigm, if one choose to mess with the structure of nature i.e. software testing.
+Objects are inherently [harmful](http://www.iwriteiam.nl/AoP_OOCH.html), and it is [more harmful](http://harmful.cat-v.org/software/OO_programming/) if you are not experienced enough, that is probably always.
+In any case, nJexl supports full object oriented paradigm, if one choose to mess with the structure of nature i.e. software design and testing.

+A fairly interesting essay and summary can be found [here](http://harmful.cat-v.org/software/OO_programming/why_oo_sucks) :

+>Why OO was popular?
+Reason 1 - It was thought to be easy to learn.
+Reason 2 - It was thought to make code reuse easier.
+Reason 3 - It was hyped.
+Reason 4 - It created a new software industry.
+I see no evidence of 1 and 2.
+Reasons 3 and 4 seem to be the driving force behind the technology.
+If a language technology is so bad that it creates a new industry to solve problems of its own making then it must be a good idea for the guys who want to make money.
+This is is the real driving force behind OOPs.

+Thus nJexl is NOT OO.
+It has lots of code written to make it OO-like, but it is not OO, and like JavaScript hashes works perfectly for all cases of OO-hood anywhere it is needed.
+However, if you still want to indulge into the bandwagon of OO, here it starts:

 ## Defining Objects